felias-fogg/dw-link/docs/manual.md

 ![PIO](pics/pio00a.png)

-After that you have to navigate through your file structure and find the project that you want to open.
-Finally click on **Open pio-varblink**.
+After that, you have to navigate through your file structure and find the project that you want to open.
+Finally, click on **Open pio-varblink**.

 ![PIO-open](pics/pio00b.png)